akhvorov/vgram/docs/source/examples.rst

 StreamVGramBuilder from file
 ============================

-Let's read existing dictionary from file, fit it more and save.
+Let's read an existing dictionary from the file, fit it more and save.
 If you have little data you can train a dictionary on a large dataset (e.g. all wikipedia articles) and save it.
-Then fit more on domain specific data for your task and get better result than if you fit only on this data.
+Then fit more on domain-specific data for your task and get a better result than if you fit only on this data.

 .. code-block:: python